 When LBP lasts longer than three months, we call it chronic lower back pain (CLBP).
 Causes of CLBP are difficult to identify.
 However, we should always try to find the causes.

 The careful process of finding the cause can help assure that there isn’t a life-threatening condition.
-We can eliminate concerns about paralysis or becoming wheelchair bound.
+We can eliminate concerns about paralysis or becoming a person who uses a wheelchair.
 We can also establish that you can continue to work and exercise, even if you are in pain.

 You may be asked to provide a complete patient history.
 We’ll conduct a physical examination and, when appropriate, imaging tests such as MRI or CT scan.
 The specialized tests can help us find the causes of chronic LBP.